zhangwd630/zhangwd630.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
+%Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+%Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+%Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+Hi, I'm **Weidong Zhang**.

+I recently graduated with a **Master of Science in Data Analytics Engineering** from **Northeastern University Vancouver campus**.
+My research and professional interests include:

+- Data analytics and machine learning
+- Natural language processing and social computing
+- Medical imaging and AI for healthcare

+Some of the projects I have worked on:

+- **Reddit discussion analysis** focusing on intellectual humility and online behavior in different communities
+- Course projects involving optimization models, database systems, and data visualization in Python, R, SQL, and Tableau

+I enjoy exploring how data, algorithms, and human behavior interact in real-world systems.
+Outside of research and study, I like trying new food, traveling, and learning new tools that make my work more efficient.